AlkaWildlife/alkawildlife.eu/en_GB/_posts/2020-08-01-my-suslik-neighbour-photography-exhibition.md

 category: news
 layout: news
 ---
-Travelling photography exhibition for all ages in on the road!
+Travelling photography exhibition for all ages is on the road!

 **On Friday 7th August 2020 the grand opening of the exhibition at Brno Zoo will happen.
 Come and visit the exhibition and listen to us give a dedicated talk about sousliks!**